-ARTICLE 25 VACATION
+ARTICLE 24 VACATION

 Section 1.
 It is the intent of the parties to prevail over R.C.
 9.44.
-Employees are entitled to vacation leave after one (1) year of continuous full-time service with the Employer.
+Employees shall begin accruing vacation leave on their hire date.
 The amount of vacation leave to which an employee is entitled is based upon length of full-time service with the Employer as follows: